tromey/emacs-ffi/README.md

   types have to be described at each call, and it would be good to have an easy way to describe this in Lisp.

-* Array types.
-Since these can't be arguments or results we can just handle something like `(:array TYPE NUM)` in `define-ffi-struct`.

 * Add a `:c-string` type; for arguments this would be `const char *` and for results it would automatically wrap as a new C string.
 One issue is for results you may want to automatically free the returned